Public Interest Commitment Dispute Resolution Procedure (PICDRP)

-The PICDRP addresses complaints that a Registry may not be complying with the Public Interest Commitment(s) in Specification 11 of their Registry Agreement.
+The PICDRP addresses complaints that a Registry Operator may not be complying with the Public Interest Commitment(s) in Specification 11 of their Registry Agreement (RA).

 - Mr. David JA Cairns, Spain, is a partner in a legal firm in Madrid specializing in international dispute resolution.
-He has extensive experience in trademark disputes involving domain names, including disputes pursuant to the UDRP, the new gTLD program, and in arbitrations pursuant to WIPO's Expedited Arbitration Rules
+He has extensive experience in trademark disputes involving domain names, including disputes pursuant to the UDRP, the New gTLD Program, and in arbitrations pursuant to World Intellectual Property Organization's (WIPO's) Expedited Arbitration Rules.

-- Dr. Kevin P. Newmeyer, United States, is a consultant on cybersecurity, defense, and public policy issues in the Washington, DC area.
+- Dr. Kevin P. Newmeyer, United States, is a consultant on cybersecurity, defense, and public policy issues in the Washington, D.C. area.
 He has extensive experience with development and implementation of cyber policy in the Americas with the Organization of American States and individual governments.
-He has more than thirty years of professional experience in academic, government, private sector, and international organizations.
+He has more than 30 years of professional experience in academic, government, private sector, and international organizations.

-- Mr. Reynaldo Urtiaga, Mexico, is a law professor, arbitrator, and counsel, with substantial experience interpreting international contracts, policies, and regulations, as well as adjudicating transnational business-to-business (B2B) disputes over goods, information technology services, intellectual property rights, among other subjects.
-He has resolved over 100 UDRP cases as WIPO Panelist since 2003.
+- Mr. Reynaldo Urtiaga, Mexico, is a law professor, arbitrator, and counsel, with substantial experience interpreting international contracts, policies, and regulations, as well as adjudicating transnational business-to-business (B2B) disputes over goods, information technology services, and intellectual property rights, among other subjects.
+He has resolved over 100 Uniform Domain Name Dispute Resolution Policy (UDRP) cases as a World Intellectual Property Organization (WIPO) Panelist since 2003.

 The table below shows reports that have been referred to the PICDRP Panel.